 Flagging and Traffic Control (Mount Vernon Campus)

-Each class is six hours and meets for two three hour sessions.
-Upon successful completion, students receive a Washington State Traffic Control Flagger card that is valid for three years.
-Must be 18 years of age or older to receive the flagging card.
+Upon successful completion, students receive a Washington State Traffic Control Flagger card approved by the State of Washington and valid for three years.
+Must be 18 years of age or older to receive card.